FortinetCloudCSE/PublicCloud105-FortiFlex/content/01-introduction/learningModules/_index.md

 chapter: false
 ---

-Before we dive into the details of FortiFlex, it helps to understand the key concepts of FortiCloud Organizations and IAM features and how they relate to FortiFlex.

-FortiCloud Organizations consolidate multiple FortiCloud Accounts into an Organizational Units (OUs) and manage user access to cloud products and services with fine-grained service level permissions
+### All about FortiFlex and FortiCloud Organizations

+In the next 2 sections, we'll cover the key features of FortiFlex and how FortiCloud Organizations enabled multitenancy/MSSP features for FortiFlex licensing

-In this section, we'll cover the following topics:
+We'll cover the following topics:
-- FortiCloud Organizations & IAM features
-- MSSP features
 - FortiFlex features
 - FortiFlex use cases
 - FortiFlex API
+- FortiCloud Organizations & IAM features
+- MSSP features
 - Tools and resources
 - Integrations and Automations